CamKeys-Git/Poll-App/README.md

 # Poll App
-## Simple application using Django to take polls from users
+### Simple application to take polls from users using Django.